flutter/packages/packages/google_sign_in/google_sign_in_web/README.md

 However, if you `import` this package to use any of its APIs directly, you should add it to your `pubspec.yaml` as usual.

+For example, you need to import this package directly if you plan to use the web-only `Widget renderButton()` method.

 ### Web integration